prashanth-2407/Toyota-Safety-Complaint-Analysis/README.md

 # Toyota-Safety-Complaint-Analysis

 In this project, I have analysed the safety complaints registered against Toyota's vehicle which is available in [NHTSA](https://www.nhtsa.gov/).

+# Some interesting insights drawn from the analysis